xtagon/battlesnake-rules-wasm/README.md

 ## Known Issues

-- Poor Error handling (such as panics if arguments are passed incorrectly)
 - Poor memory management
 - Large WASM binary size
 - Use of Go's `syscall/js` which is also marked as experimental
-- Undocumented API for using exported functions
 - Lack of automated tests

 Contributions welcome!